eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 * gauge - disk space in bytes used by volume (blocks, ship, state, trace)
 * gauge - disk space in bytes available
 * gauge - number of dropped blocks
+* guage - number of transactions in process